 Welcome to the Saltair Inn

 Enjoy the magic of Bar Harbor, Maine and Acadia National Park at a romantic, in-town, four-season waterfront bed and breakfast on the shores of Frenchman Bay.
 Whether your Bar Harbor escape includes a little romance, peaceful relaxation, an outdoor adventure in Acadia National Park, or all of the above, the Saltair Inn B&B offers the perfect setting.
 With eight well-appointed guest rooms, the Saltair Inn features accommodations for the budget-minded traveler and the luxury-seeking traveler under the same roof.
 Seasonal rates range from $119 to $424 per night, and each room/suite accommodates two guests.
-Fabulous views, delicious breakfasts, and luxury waterfront suites await your arrival...
+Rates include free off street parking, WIFI, and delicious breafkast.
+Fabulous views, knowledgeable innkeepers, and luxury waterfront suites await your arrival...

 Voted "Best Oceanfront B&B in Maine" by the editors of Yankee Magazine